Last Thursday night, the United States almost went to war with Iran.

 On Friday afternoon, via his favoured medium, Trump himself confirmed the report’s accuracy, tweeting that US forces had been “cocked & loaded” on three separate Iranian targets when, with just minutes to spare, he decided that an intensive bombing campaign wouldn’t have been a “proportionate” response to Iran’s apparent “provocation.”

-The president’s eleventh-hour reversal may have stopped, or at least delayed, another round of unnecessary bloodletting in the Middle East—but it will also have been intensely jarring for at least two of his closest foreign policy adjutants, as well as for many of his most ardent supporters on Capitol Hill.
+The president’s eleventh-hour reversal may have stopped another round of unnecessary bloodletting in the Middle East — but it will also have been intensely jarring for at least two of his closest foreign policy adjutants, as well as for many of his most ardent supporters on Capitol Hill.

-For many Republicans, war with Iran isn’t just a pressing strategic imperative, it’s an ideological one, too.
+For many Republicans, war with Iran isn’t just a pressing strategic imperative, it’s an ideological one.

 Both Pompeo, a former director of the CIA, and Bolton, an arch neoconservative who helped orchestrate the 2003 invasion of Iraq, have been vocal about their desire for regime change in Tehran.